 Under the cover you can access both memory (RAM) slots, wireless card and heatsink.
 I will show how to remove the heatsink in the step 14.

 Remove one screw securing the DVD drive.
-Pull the DVD to the left and remove it from the laptop.
+Pull the DVD to the left and remove it.

 Remove two screws securing the hard drive.
-Pull the hard drive to the right and remove it from the laptop.
+Pull the hard drive to the right and remove it.

 Remove the center control cover.